CodeMaster7000/Drink-Water-Notifier/README.md

 A Python script to notify the user to drink water at regular intervals.

-NOTE: `Sample output` is for viewing purposes only and is not part of the program.
+NOTE: `Sample Output` is for viewing purposes only and is not part of the program.

 ## Prerequisites